Skip to content

 This isn’t about slamming an author’s book, it’s just that it was too easy to quickly know that this was self-published.

 That’s never a good thing.
-It’s these types of books that keep the stigma of self-publishing alive.
+It’s these types of books that perpetuate the stigma of self-publishing.

 While it’s easy to send a book out into the world, the quality of the book should never be sacrificed for speed of publishing or the money to have the book professionally edited and formatted.

-Yes, there is a lot of slacking off on quality in a number of areas, but we shouldn’t let that happen when writing for children.
-As children’s authors we should set the standard high… and keep it there.
+While many authors may slack off when it comes to quality, we shouldn't let that happen when writing for children.
+As children’s authors, we should set the standard high… and keep it there.

-The takeaway of this article is if you’re going to self-publish a book, please take the time to do it right.
-Take the time and spend the money to, at the very least, have it edited and properly formatted.
+The takeaway of this article is that if you’re going to self-publish a book, please take the time to do it right.
+Put in the time and effort, and spend the money to, at the very least, have it professionally edited and properly formatted.

 Writing Help